 ingredients & lore

-blended with green tea, natural wild cherry flavor, dried cherries and rose petals
+blended with green tea, natural wild cherry flavor, rose petals and dried cherries

 Cherries are believed to have been discovered in China about 6,000 years ago.
 Curiously enough, the name comes from Cerasus, a town in Turkey.
 The likely cause of this is the route these fruits travel on their way to Europe.
 Cherries figure prominently in the art and writings of the Roman conquerors, Greek citizens and Chinese emperors.
 After the discovery of the New World, cherries traveled to America along with early settlers.
 The bulk of the US crop now grows in the State of Michigan.